 6) Grilled Corn

 That is elote, and yes, people will swarm the platter as if it is giving off heat.
-Place the corn on the grill and cook until char marks form.
-Once done, brush the corn with mayonnaise (or a mixture of mayo and sour cream) and sprinkle cotija cheese and chili powder on top.
+Put the corn on the grill and let it get some char marks.
+When done, brush the corn with mayonnaise (or a mixture of mayo and sour cream) and top with cotija cheese and chili powder.
 It seems that summer has finally improved when you squeeze lime at the end.
 Prepare some napkins… this will take two hands.

 7) Creamy Coleslaw